nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 **`batch_size`**: `int`
 > the number of webpages or PDFs to get embeddings for and ingest at a time.
 Note that if `batch_size` is too high then you will get error messages back from OpenAI (see **Known issues**).
 Users are encouraged to experiment with `batch_size`.
 PDFs can be large and slow to scrape, so a very low batch_size (<5) is recommended if `pdf_mode` is `True`.
 A `batch_size` of 50 for webpages and 1 for PDFs was used when the DB was originally set up.
 Batch sizes > 100 for webapges seemed to cause problems.

+*Settings relevant to web_search mode*

+**`query`**: `str`
+> the web search query (as if doing a Google search)

+**`site_url`**: `str`
+> the url of the website which is the target of the search

+**`subdirectories`**:`Optional[List[str]]`
+> a list of subdirectories on the website which you wish to limit the search to; note that a separate search will be conducted for each of these subdirectories in turn

+*Google Programmable Search limits*: Note that only a 100 search results can be returned from Google Programmable Search for each distinct search, where a distinct search is a combination of query, url and subdirectory.
+Furthermore, if more than 100 searches a day are required, a billing account will need to be set up.
+See [this Google webpage](https://developers.google.com/custom-search/v1/overview#:~:text=Custom%20Search%20JSON%20API%20provides,to%2010k%20queries%20per%20day.) for more details.

 ## Known issues